Moving Beyond Your Mission, Vision and Values to Build Your Brand

 "We help people discover they're capable of more than they imagined, then give them the tools to make it real."

-The first statement checks all the nonprofit boxes—it's comprehensive, uses proper sector terminology, and sounds official.
+The first statement checks all the boxes—it's comprehensive, uses proper terminology, and sounds official.
 But it doesn't create an emotional connection.
 The second version speaks to growth, possibility, and transformation in language that resonates personally.

 Why Emotions Drive Action